vpoulailleau/boxaro/README.md

 # Usage

 * You describe your graph with an easy textual syntax
-* boxaro convert your textual description in a graphviz compatible syntax
+* boxaro converts your textual description in a graphviz compatible syntax
 * graphviz (dot, neato…) generates PNG, SVG…

 # Examples